How To Maintain Pavers – Guide To Sealing & Cleaning Pavers.

-Paver maintenance does not have to be time consuming; pavers are a practical low maintenance option for driveways, around pools, paths and under verandah and patio areas.
-However because they are often exposed to the elements, including rain and wind; blowing leaves, dust and dirt, or exposed to human factors like muddy boots, BBQ accidents and red wine, you should take steps to keep your pavers looking as good as when they were first laid.
+Paver maintenance does not have to be time consuming.
+Pavers are a practical low maintenance option for driveways, around pools, paths, under verandas and patio areas.
+However, because they’re often exposed to the elements, including rain and wind, blowing leaves, dust and dirt, or exposed to human factors like muddy boots, BBQ accidents and red wine, you should take steps to keep your pavers looking as good as when they were first laid.

 There are 3 steps to keep your pavers looking their best.